macieklamberski/feedsmith/README.md

 ## Quick Start

 This guide will get you up and running with Feedsmith in just a few minutes.

-> [!IMPORTANT]
-> For a full overview of all the features, visit the [documentation website](https://feedsmith.dev).
+For a full overview of all the features, visit the [documentation website](https://feedsmith.dev).

+> **Upgrading from v1.x?** Check out the [migration guide](https://feedsmith.dev/migration-to-2.x).

 ### Installation